Create a Countdown Before Launches, Deadlines, or Events

 You are preparing a product update that goes live at 9:00 AM Pacific Time.
 Your teammate in London asks how much time is left.
 A countdown to the exact target helps everyone see the remaining window, but the launch time still needs to be converted for each location.

-After creating the countdown, you may also count business days to understand how much actual work time remains before the date.
+After creating the countdown, you may also count business days to understand how much actual work time remains before the date, or use an add/subtract time calculator to create 7-day, 24-hour, and 1-hour preparation checkpoints.

 What to set carefully